 3 Does the proposal ensure that everyone has an equal access to all the services available or proposed, or benefits equally from the proposed changes, or does not lose out in greater or more severe ways due to the proposals?
 (What has been done to examine whether or not these groups have equal access to the service, or whether they need to receive the service in a different way from other people?)
 Subject to the appropriate approval to utilise LMS contingency balances, all Schools through a bidding process, would be able to apply for funding.
 Priority being given to applications relating to fire safety and health & safety projects.
-Report to Cabinet with regards to the proposal to access LMS Contingency balances for a period of 3 years.
+Actions required: Report to Cabinet with regards to the proposal to access LMS Contingency balances for a period of 3 years.
 4 What are the consequences of the above for specific groups?
-(Has the service delivery been examined to assess if there is any indirect affect on any groups?
+7 (Has the service delivery been examined to assess if there is any indirect affect on any groups?
 Could the consequences of the policy or savings proposal differ dependent upon people's disability, race, gender, sexuality, age, language, religion/belief?)
 Subject to the approval of the use of balances, low impact in the first few years.
 In the medium to longer term potential significant impact with regards to pressure on school budgets and the condition of buildings.
 In future years increased pressure on capital spend requirements, impacting on the Education capital budget.
 Actions required: No further actions currently.

-Regulations 2015, please note below what effects, if any (whether positive or adverse), the proposal would have on opportunities for persons to use the Welsh language, and treating the Welsh language no less favourably than the English language.
+5 In line with the requirements of the Welsh Language Standards.
+(No.1) Regulations 2015, please note below what effects, if any (whether positive or adverse), the proposal would have on opportunities for persons to use the Welsh language, and treating the Welsh language no less favourably than the English language.
 (The specific Policy Making Standards requirements are Standard numbers 88, 89, 90, 91, 92 and 93.
 The full detail of each Standard is available on the Equalities and Welsh Language Portal)

 Not Applicable

 Actions required:

 Not Applicable

-INIE CORMATION COLLECTION

-Ш FORMATION COLLECTION
+INF FORMATION COLLECTION

 6 Is full information and analysis of users of the service available?
 (Is this service effectively engaging with all its potential users or is there higher or lower participation of uptake by one or more groups?
 If so, what has been done to address any difference in take up of the service?
 Does any savings proposals include an analysis of those affected?)

-Is full information and analysis of users of the service available?
-(Is this service effectively engaging with all its potential users or is there higher or lower participation of uptake by one or more groups?
-If so, what has been done to address any difference in take up of the service?
-Does any savings proposals include

-Is full information and analysis of users of the service available?
-(Is this service effectively engaging with all its potential users or is there higher or lower participation of uptake by one or more groups?
-If so, what has been done to address any difference in take up of the service?
-Does any savings proposals include an analysis of those affected?)
-In the short term, subject to the approval of the use of LMS Contingency balances,
+In the short term, subject to the approval of the use of LMS Contingency balances, minimal impact on users / schools.

+Actions required:

+Report to Cabinet with regards to the proposal to access LMS Contingency balances for a period of 3 years.